Bunk beds safety for kids: A comprehensive guide

 Are bunk beds safe?

-• Bunk beds must not have any dangerous gaps that can trap a child’s head or limbs.
+- Avoid gaps that could trap a child’s head or limbs.

 Common bunk bed injuries